Kremer-Grest models for commodity polymer melts: Linking theory, experiment and simulation at the Kuhn scale: Discussion

-With at least $10^6$ particle updates per entanglement strand and time (inset Fig.~\ref{fig:speedupKG}), Kuhn matched KG models are bound to be slower than PPA-parameterized slip-link augmented DPD-models \cite{hua1998segment, masubuchi2001brownian, likhtman2005single, chappa2012translationally,TheodorouSlipSpring}.
+With at least $10^6$ particle updates per entanglement strand and time (inset Fig.~\ref{fig:speedupKG}), Kuhn scale-mapped KG models are bound to be slower than PPA-parameterized slip-link augmented DPD-models \cite{hua1998segment, masubuchi2001brownian, likhtman2005single, chappa2012translationally,TheodorouSlipSpring}.
 Again, the more coarse-grain description benefits from a reduction of the number of degrees of freedom by a factor of the order of $1/N_{eK}$ as well as a corresponding reduction of the number of time steps by a factor of $\tau_K/\tau_e \sim 1/N_{eK}^2$.
 For the intrinsically most flexible polymers in Table~\ref{tab:Kuhn}, the speedups may be as large as a factor of $10^4$ or even $10^5$ in rare cases.
-While this approach is clearly successful, there is nevertheless a price to be paid: effects of topological constraints do not {\em emerge} through the same mechanisms as in the target systems, but are described within a phenomenological model.
-While the tube/slip-link model is in general well understood~\cite{LikhtmanMcLeishMM02}, we suspect that non-linear universality~\cite{WingstrandAlvarezHuangHassager} or the emergence of crumpling in non-concatenated ring melts~\cite{halverson2011molecular,rosa2014ring} remain a challenge.
+While this approach is clearly successful, there is nevertheless a price to be paid: effects of topological constraints do not {\em emerge} through the same mechanisms as in the target systems.
+These effects have to be introduced explicitly in models developed at the entanglement scale.
+While the tube/slip-link model is in general well understood~\cite{LikhtmanMcLeishMM02}, we suspect that non-linear universality~\cite{WingstrandAlvarezHuangHassager} or the emergence of crumpling in non-concatenated ring melts~\cite{halverson2011molecular,rosa2014ring} remain a challenge for such models.